 Oxycodone is one of the most common prescription opioids involved in fatal opioid overdoses.
 It is also one of the most commonly prescribed.

-According to the Centers for Disease Control (CDC), more than 14,000 fatal overdoses involving prescription opioids like oxycodone occurred in 2019.
+According to the Centers for Disease Control (CDC), almost 24% of fatal opioid overdoses in 2020 involved prescription opioids like oxycodone.

 Risk Factors For Oxycodone Overdose